th1j5/ouroboros.rocks/content/en/blog/20220212-tcp-ip-architecture.md

 solution, for instance the choice for a certain encryption library or a certain database solution and directly calling these proprietary APIs from all parts of the application.
-This tightly locked in dependency can cause serious problems if these dependencies seize to be available (deprecation) or show serious defects.
+This tightly locked in dependency can cause serious problems if these dependencies cease to be available (deprecation) or show serious defects.

 Good design lets development velocities add up.
-Bad design choices slow development because development progress that should be independent starts to interlock.
-Ever tried running with your shoelaces knotted to someone else?
+Bad design choices slow development because progress that should be independent starts to interlock.
+Ever tried running with your shoelaces knotted to someone else's?
 Whenever one makes a step forward, the other has to catch up.

 Often, violations against these 2 principles are made in the name of optimization.
 Let's have a quick look at the trade-offs.